flying-dutchmen/3DS-Sails/README.md

 & too many other authours && engineers && pro-liter-riot's mentioned here or not through out "A very sincere Thank-You"!

 & I digress width: Some how ore an other?
 "Over priced & rusted, badly out-dated tele-com" smell the epson 3rd-dimension salts, woke up & cought the ball.
-Eg. "inhuman-resource & investmentment in personal"!
+Eg. "inhuman-resource & made some investmentments in personal"!
 Free phone calls +R&D for gestopo, sounds way to left field riech?

 S.V.P.
 Any Questions, requests &or proposals can be sent via email!